We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 For one thing, we will experience feelings we don't like.
 And these immature feelings won't surface in tidy ways.
 In fact, the work of feeling our feelings can be messy and noisy.

-We understand this about the processes of growing up mentally and physically.
-We know the learning process involves making mistakes.
+We understand that the process of growing up mentally and physically can be challenging.
+The learning process involves making mistakes.
 Yet, over time, we can master more and more difficult material.
-No one expects college-level work from a fifth grader.

-In a similar way, our bodies develop strength and coordination as we grow up.
-It takes time, effort and perseverance, we all know, to develop athletic skills.
+Intellectually, no one expects college-level work from a fifth grader.
+In a similar way, our bodies gradually develop strength and coordination as we grow up.
+We all know that it takes time, effort and perseverance to develop athletic skills.

 But when it comes to our immature feelings, we have different expectations.
 We don't want to go through the process of expressing them so they can evolve and mature.
 And we don't want to feel the vulnerability needed to do this.